 The holiday favorite that puts a romantic glow on a season when folks dress up “like Eskimos” was written in the middle of a heat wave.

-Also (and more popularly) known as “Chestnuts Roasting on an Open Fire,” the song was written during a sweltering patch of weather in the summer of 1944.
-The music was written by Mel “The Velvet Fog” Tormé—he was inspired by a few lines he saw jotted down in a pad by his friend and lyricist Bob Wells.
-They began writing the song as a way to temporarily distract themselves from the heat—it was finished in 45 minutes.
+Also (and more popularly) known as “Chestnuts Roasting on an Open Fire,” the song was written during a sweltering stretch of summer in 1944.
+The music was written by Mel “The Velvet Fog” Tormé—he was inspired by a few lines he saw jotted down by his friend and lyricist Bob Wells.
+They began writing the song as a way to distract themselves from the heat.
+Their was a temporary relief—the song was completed in 45 minutes.